-Note: To open another person’s shared folder, make sure that the person has permitted you to access it.
+Note: To open another person’s shared folder, ensure that the person has permitted you to access it.

 1. Open MS Outlook and select the folder that you want to share.